 Slow as it has gone, I really do kind of like it.

-I don’t have many hobbies that I care about.
+I don’t have many hobbies that I care about, outside of playing games where you can win real money.
 And take baseball, for example — it’s not more important that I park myself in front of a baseball game than it is for me to park myself in front of my draft.

 I am trying to make sure that my writing doesn’t interfere with my family.
 I haven’t been entirely successful as far as that goes — sometimes, when I carve out a chunk of precious writing time on a Saturday, I don’t want to give it up.
 But for the most part, the two don’t conflict, and on some level, I think the fulfillment of writing puts me in a better mental state to be a husband and dad.